Has the government ended the Rwanda migrant agreement?

 Sir Keir Starmer confirmed that his government would not proceed with plans to send migrants to Rwanda during his first press conference as Prime Minister on 6 July 2024.

-On 22 July the home secretary Yvette Cooper told Parliament that she had “informed the Rwandan Government that we will be ending the migration and economic development partnership”.
+On 22 July 2024 then-home secretary Yvette Cooper told Parliament that she had “informed the Rwandan Government that we will be ending the migration and economic development partnership”.
 She added that some of the money saved from the scheme would be spent on the new Border Security Command instead.

-The Home Office also told us the government plans to repeal the Safety of Rwanda Act, which designated Rwanda a safe country for migrant relocations and also attempted to prevent most legal challenges to the policy.
+The Border Security, Asylum and Immigration Act has repealed the Safety of Rwanda Act, which designated Rwanda a safe country for migrant relocations and also attempted to prevent most legal challenges to the policy.